unthingable/monster-jam/docs/README.md

 1. Note velocity
 1. Note release velocity
 1. Note velocity spread
-1. Note start offset (between the start of this step and the next one, in 128 increments)
+1. Note start offset, within one step, in 128 increments
-1. Note duration
+1. Duration, within a step (if a note spans mutliple steps, this is duration of the last occupied step)
 1. Pan
 1. Timbre
 1. Pressure

 Parameter adjustment mode has two submodes, controlled via track/group buttons (above sliders).
-MonsterJam will
+Submode selections are stored per track in the project.

+It is useful to have the clip editor open, especially when working with nudge and duration, so see how changes are affecting the notes.

 ### Note mode (default)